BrendanSia/microservices-demo-project/README.md

 ## Important
 The database used in this project is an in-memory database.
 Everytime the project is restarted, steps 2 to 6 will have to be repeated in the "Usage" section above, as the contents of the database will be erased.
 To test the /retrieve/{id} request, please ensure the /save request is always triggered first, at least once everytime the project is started.
-The UUID can be obtained by viewing the records in the database after it is saved to replace "{id}".
+The UUID can be obtained by viewing the records in the database after it is saved, to replace "{id}".

 ## About
 This project is a simple demonstration of the application of Spring Framework to perform CRUD operations.
 For now, only Create and Retrieve operations have been included.
 Update and Delete operations will be included at a later date.
 This project is for practising and demonstration purposes.